Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 Chiang Mai has so much going for it, the city is full of life, the locals are friendly, it has an ancient culture with all the modern conveniences and the food is to die for!

-Thailand is also home to majestic mountains and breathtaking vistas that stretch out to the horizon.
+Chiang Mai is also also a gateway to majestic mountains and breathtaking vistas that stretch out to the horizon.
 Chiang Mai is nestled within a fertile valley surrounded by these magnificent mountains.

-Our first impressions of Chiang Mai were of friendly faces, we felt free to let down our guard and enjoy our surroundings without the fear of being hounded as we had in some of the more popular places to visit in Thailand.
+Our first impressions of Chiang Mai were of friendly faces, we felt free to let down our guard and enjoy our surroundings without the fear of being hounded as we had in Bangkok in Thailand.

 Strolling within the moated Old City walls, we discovered ancient Buddhist temples.
 We walked through tropical gardens filled with the fragrance of incense and the rhythmic hum of Buddhist chants.